 Labor Support Group Engagements — Sometime within the first week of the semester, I will place you in a 5-6-member Labor Support Group via Sutori.
 The purpose for this group is defined through its title — to provide support to each other as you labor in the course.
 I will be creating a space for your group to communicate; it will be your responsibility to be an engaged, contributing member of your group.
 This contribution could be as simple as providing encouraging comments to as complex as offering resources and writing suggestions to a group member who’s exploring a particular topic.
 As we labor through our learning, it is essential that we benefit from support and collaboration — these groups will hopefully provide this benefit.
 Note: You will access these support groups from your personal Sutori account.

 Tracking Your Labor — As you progress with your writing labor and complete your assignments, Checkmarks will be placed in the Canvas Gradebook.
 You will be able to track your labor completion by accessing your “Grades” in Canvas (again, there will be no points or grades associated with your labor).
 I will also check your completion record periodically and will contact you if you are falling behind in the required labor outlined in the course.
+In addition, you will have the opportunity to gauge your progress with me at the midterm point via a “Midterm Self-Assessment” Google form.
 Please remember, though, that it is your primary responsibility to maintain and track your labor in the course!